Coffee Smoothie

 Instructions

-- Add the coffee, bananas, Greek yogurt, nut butter, pitted dates, salt, ice and protein powder to a blender and blend until smooth.
+- Add the 1½ cups cold brew coffee, 1 medium banana, 2 tablespoons nut butter, ¾ cup unsweetened Greek yogurt, 5-6 whole, pitted Medjool dates, 1 pinch salt, 1 serving protein powder and ½ cup ice to a blender and blend until smooth.

-- While blending, mix together peanut butter and maple syrup to make a faux "caramel" sauce, if desired.
+- While blending, mix together 2 tablespoons peanut butter and 2 tablespoons maple syrup to make a faux "caramel" sauce, if desired.

 - Pour the smoothies into glasses and top with peanut butter caramel.